Is Mushroom Compost Good for Cucumbers?

 What is Mushroom Compost?

-The compost also contains a number of nutrients as well as a host of microorganisms that help to promote the growth of bacteria.
+The compost also contains a number of nutrients as well as a host of microorganisms that help promote the growth of bacteria.

 The Benefit of Mushrooms Compost for Cucumbers Plants: Research Studies